 If your baby is colicky, you can, most likely, stop reading now.

-Do you have a baby who has passed the 3-4 month mark and is still fussy?
+But for some of you, your baby will have passed the 3-4 month mark, and he or she is still fussy.
 Did you just gasp a little bit at the last 2 points above?
 I did when I first read them.
 But keep reading…

 How Do I Know if it’s Colic or Temperament?